DETESTS-Dis/DETESTS-Dis.github.io/_pages/participate.md

 - Please cite the overview paper of DETESTS-Dis in your respective work.
 The overviews will appear in the SEPLN journal (volumen 73, Septiembre 2024).
 The reference will be **announced soon.**

 - Please, check the papers for text reuse/plagiarism.
 We would like to stress this point as CEUR is quite strict about it.
 Any paper found with plagiarized content will be rejected without further consideration.
+Also consider the [ACL 2023 Policy on AI Writing Assistance](https://2023.aclweb.org/blog/ACL-2023-policy/).
+The use of AI writing should be limited to the following cases:
+    - Assistance purely with the language of the paper, e.g., paraphrasing, spell-checking, or polishing the author’s original content, without suggesting new content.
+    - Short-form input assistance, e.g., smart compose in google docs, which generates a short continuation of text.
+    - Literature search, e.g., to identify relevant literature, which authors then read, discuss, and cite appropriately.

+    Other uses have to be explicitly mentioned in the paper.

 ## Submission format